 (b) was in force in the other State or the Territory immediately before the commencement day; and

-(c) is an approval of something that may be approved under a provision of the corresponding law of the other State or the Territory (the “corresponding provision”) that corresponds to a provision of a regulation mentioned in regulation 279(1)(c).
+(c) is an approval of something that may be approved under a provision of the corresponding law of the other State or the Territory (the corresponding provision) that corresponds to a provision of a regulation mentioned in regulation 279(1)(c).

 (2) Except for circumstances that do not exist in this State, the approval has effect for these regulations as if it were an approval given by a corresponding authority under the corresponding provision.